laravel/docs/context.md

 <a name="introduction"></a>
 ## Introduction

-Context enables you to capture, retrieve, and share information throughout requests, jobs, and commands executing within your application.
-This captured information is also included in logs written by your application, giving you deeper insight into the history that occurred before a log entry was written, allowing you to trace execution flows throughout a distributed system.
+Laravel's "context" capabilities enable you to capture, retrieve, and share information throughout requests, jobs, and commands executing within your application.
+This captured information is also included in logs written by your application, giving you deeper insight into the surrounding code execution history that occurred before a log entry was written and allowing you to trace execution flows throughout a distributed system.

 <a name="how-it-works"></a>
 ### How it Works

 The best way to understand Laravel's context capabilities is to see it in action using  the built-in logging features.
 To get started, you may [add information to the context](#capturing-context) using the `Context` facade.
-In this example, we use a [middleware](/docs/{{version}}/middleware) to add the request URL and a unique trace ID to the context on every incoming request:
+In this example, we will use a [middleware](/docs/{{version}}/middleware) to add the request URL and a unique trace ID to the context on every incoming request:

 ```php
 <?php